bitrise-io/devcenter/_articles/en/reviews/flutter-aab-draft.md

    * Store presence: Edit store listing, pricing & distribution.
 5. As an optional step, you can add translations to your Store Listing.
 To allow the **Google Play Deploy** Step to assign your `whatsnew` files to the uploaded APK version, visit the [Translate & localize your app](https://support.google.com/googleplay/android-developer/answer/3125566?hl=en) guide and add translations to your Store Listing section.

-Now let's head back to [Bitrise](https://app.bitrise.io/dashboard) and finish off the deploy configuration!
-You can deploy APK or App Bundle by building the right output type with the **Flutter Build** Step.
+Now let's head back to [Bitrise](https://app.bitrise.io/dashboard) and finish off the deploy configuration of your Android app!
+You can deploy an APK or an App Bundle by building the right output type with the **Flutter Build** Step.

- 1. In your Bitrise Dashboard, go to the **Code Signing** tab and upload the service account JSON key into the `GENERIC FILE STORAGE.`
+ 1. In your Bitrise [Dashboard](https://app.bitrise.io/dashboard/builds), go to the **Code Signing** tab and upload the service account JSON key into the `GENERIC FILE STORAGE.`
  2. Copy the env key which stores your uploaded file’s url.

     For example: `BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`